o3de/o3de.org/content/docs/user-guide/_index.md

 ### Robust Networking {#lumberyard-aaa-engine-networking}

 Lumberyard introduces GridMate, a robust and flexible networking solution designed for efficient bandwidth usage and low\-latency communications\.
 You can synchronize objects over the network with GridMate's replica framework\.
-GridMate's session management can be integrated with major online console services and helps you handle peer\-to\-peer and client-server topologies with host migration\.
+GridMate's session management can be integrated with other multiplayer services and helps you handle peer\-to\-peer and client-server topologies with host migration\.

 For more information, see [Using Lumberyard Networking](/docs/userguide/networking/intro.md)\.